Top 5 Cheap Air Compressor Reviews 2019–Ultimate Buyer’s Guide

 I’d recommend the 70P for buyers who want an emergency compressor that can also be used to balance out tire pressure and occasionally be used to refill/top off inflatable outdoor or sports equipment.

 4. P.I.
 Auto Store Premium Digital Tire Inflator – Electric 12v DC Portable Auto Air Compressor

 A veritable Swiss Army knife, this compressor has numerous useful features that make it an invaluable accessory to keep in your car.
 With an integrated set-and-forget microprocessor control, this compressor can be set to specific pressure using the digital gauge on the front, connected to a tire, and then automatically fill that tire to the desired pressure before automatically shutting itself off to prevent over inflation.

 Furthermore, it can fill a mid-size car tire to 30 PSI in under 4 minutes flat, making it ideal for quick top offs when your tire pressure is low.
 It also has an integrated LED lantern that can be set to white for standard illumination ,or red for emergency breakdowns.

-5. Q Industries MV50 SuperFlow High-Volume 12-Volt Air Compressor
+5. Q Industries MV50 SuperFlow High-Volume best 12-Volt Air Compressor

 I’d recommend this for buyers that want the fastest possible fill time for any tire they come across.
 It’s also an exception value for the price, and it takes up very little trunk/cargo space.